-This brochure, which is intended for non-profit organizations (NPOs), supplements the brochure entitled General Information Concerning the QST and the GST/HST (IN-203-V).
+This brochure, which is intended for non-profit organizations (NPOs), complements the brochure entitled General Information Concerning the QST and the GST/HST (IN-203-V).

-An NPO is an entity organized and operated solely for non-profit purposes.
-Its income must not be payable to its proprietors, shareholders or members, or made available to them for personal gain.
+An NPO is an entity created and operated solely for non-profit purposes.
+Its income must not be distributed to proprietors, shareholders or members, or made available to them for personal gain.